G1_DinoLab_Ebook

 10. Addition and Subtraction up to 100

 2. Write in the missing numbers.
+One is done for you.

 3. Match the sums to their answers.
+One is done for you.

 4. Equal or not?
 Colour the correct sign.
+One is done for you.

-5. Find the price of 2 items.
+5. Find the price of the 2 given items.
+One is done for you.

 How many more apples are there?